 We aim to work in partnership with parents and invite all parents to a phonics/reading meeting at the start of their Foundation year.
 In addition we send home phonics homework home each week to consolidate the learning from each week’s sessions.

 Reading in Foundation Stage (Reception)

 We work towards developing children’s reading and love of books.
 We share a range of quality texts together during story times and shared reading.
 Staff focus on developing children’s spoken language and teaching them to read using systematic synthetic phonics.
 Children have phonetically decodable books which are shared with a member of the reception team each week.
 Parents are encouraged to share these books at home with their child and to write comments in the reading record.
 Reading books are arranged into levelled bookbands which correspond with phonics phases.

 Children make progress at different rates and they will progress through the levels at different speeds.
 Most children transfer into Year One on red, yellow or blue bookband books.

 Band - Blue Phonic Phase 4/5

-The children also visit the school library once a week, together with the reading morning for parents on Fridays when the children select a book to take home.
+The children also visit the school library, together with the reading morning for parents on Fridays when the children select a book to take home.